janekb04/glfwpp/README.md

 * Hints passed through stuctures (`glfw::InitHints` and `glfw::WindowHints`) instead of through functions with an enum constant.
 * `glfw::Event` class to allow for multiple subsribers to a single event
 * Mostly very thin wrapping matching nearly exactly the original GLFW naming which makes it both easier to port and allows to use the official GLFW documentation.
+* Performance overhead should be low, due to the thin nature of the wrapper, with an exception being the use of exceptions and the `glfw:Event` class.
 # Files

 The functionality is split between files, as follows: